ishtms/learn-nodejs-hard-way/Readme.md

 Working with **`process.stdout`** can be rather cumbersome, and in practice, you tend to use it sparingly.
 Instead, developers frequently opt for the more user-friendly **`console.log`** method.
 Instances of code employing **`process.stdout`** are typically encountered when there's a need for a greater level of control over output formatting or when integrating with more complex logging mechanisms.

-> **_Warning_**: The methods of the global console object are not consistently synchronous like the browser APIs they resemble, nor are they consistently asynchronous like all other Node.js streams.
-For more information, see the [note on process I/O](https://nodejs.org/api/process.html#a-note-on-process-io).
+> **_Warning_**: The ways of the global console object are not always synchronous like the browser APIs they resemble, nor are they always asynchronous like all other Node.js streams.
+For more information, please see the [note on process I/O](https://nodejs.org/api/process.html#a-note-on-process-io).

 ## Working with files

 Now that we've covered the basics of logging in Node.js, let's explore a real-world example.
-In this section, we'll build a logging library (`loggify`) that writes logs to a log file.
+Let us understand the low level of files and how to interact with them.
+After that, we'll build a logging library [logtard](https://github.com/ishtms/logtard) that writes logs to a log file.
+It also has a support for tracing and rolling file creation.
 We’ll use this library as the central mechanism of logging for our web framework, that we build further into this guide.

 ### What will the logging library do